Self Screening Questions

 What is Cherry County Hospital doing to protect its patients and visitors?

 Cherry County Hospital is currently in a locked down state, but we are still open for care!
-This means that patients and visitors must enter the hospital through the ER doors.
 At this time, we are permitting only one visitor per patient, and are asking that this be the same person for each visit.
 Patients and visitors will be screened with a questionnaire and temperatures will be taken.

 Is Cherry County Hospital Still having specialty clinics?